Anna Marie Mattson published Veterans Commemoration September 18, 2020 in News 2020-09-19 14:26:18 -0400

 Thanks for caring!

 Steering Committee, DA Veteran and Military Families Caucus

-VMF Caucus Acting Chair, DA Voting Rep for DA France
+VMF Caucus France Chair, DPCA Voting Rep for DA France

 Press Attaché for DA France, also serve on DA Global Comms Team.
 Serve on Military, Veterans and Military Families Caucus in formation.
-We place wreaths on Memorial Day at American Military cemeteries in France and also visit the wounded warriors at Landstuhl Military Hospital throughout the year.
-I also write resolutions and planks related to the military for the Democrats Abroad platform.
+Appreciating the opportunity to serve our military community, also participates in Memorial Day ceremonies and visits to the wounded warriors at Landstuhl Military Hospital.